HOT YOGA IS BACK!

-With mood lighting, infra red heaters, hygenic flooring and humidity regulation, you can be assured of a great experience trying hot yoga with us.
+With a newly installed Covid-19 Air Filtration Unit, mood lighting, infra red heaters, hygenic flooring and humidity regulation, you can be assured of a great experience trying hot yoga with us.
+Join us for a full schedule of classes in our dedicated Hot Yoga Studio at Oceanflow Yoga on the Pentire Headland.
+Scroll down for more information…

 Hot Yoga is a unique style of yoga whereby the studio is heated using infrared heaters to a temperature of 40 degrees.
 The style of yoga is Hatha with the classic 26 postures which was originally sequenced by Bikram Choudhury.
 These postures are held anywhere between 30 seconds and a minute.
 The first half of the class is formed of various standing postures and the second half of the class is floor based where it is a little cooler.
 There are designated water breaks during the class where you are encouraged just to take little sips.